apache/logging-flume/flume-ng-doc/sphinx/FlumeDeveloperGuide.rst

 data from many different sources to a centralized data store.

 Apache Flume is a top level project at the Apache Software Foundation.
-There are currently two release code lines available, version 0.9.x and 1.x.x.
+There are currently two release code lines available, versions 0.9.x and 1.x.
-This guide is specific to 1.x (more specifically 1.1.0 release).
+This documentation applies to the 1.x codeline.
 Please click here for
 `the Flume 0.9.x Developer Guide <http://archive.cloudera.com/cdh/3/flume/DeveloperGuide/>`_.